antoine-buisson/cassiopee-decentralized-identity/README.md

 #### 1. The Factory creates the template (schema),

-Go to the "Schema Insuance" section, click on "Creat a new schema" and fill it with the relevent attributes (we chose date, company, description and price in our demo).
+Go to the "Schema Insuance" section, click on "Create a new schema" and fill it with the relevant attributes (we chose date, company, description and price in our demo).
 <details>
     <summary>Show me a screenshot!</summary>
     <img src="https://cdn.discordapp.com/attachments/776834563950379038/851130972530671626/Schema.png">